Towards Distributed Logic Programming based on Computability Logic

-\begin{summary} {\em Computability logic} (CoL) is a powerful computational model which views computational problems as games played by a machine and its environment.
-It uses formulas to represent computational problems.
+{\em Computability logic} (CoL) is a powerful computational model which views computational problems as games played by a machine and its environment.
 In this paper, we show that CoL naturally supports multiagent programming models with distributed control.
-To be specific, we discuss a web-based implemention of a distributed logic programming model based on CoL (CL1 to be exact). \end{summary}
+To be specific, we discuss a distributed logic programming model based on CoL (CL1 to be exact), which we call \colw.
+The key feature of this model is that it supports $dynamic/evolving$ knowledgebase of an agent.
+This model turns out to be a promising approach to reaching both general AI and future computing model.